Graham Cooper

 Co-Creative Director

 Graham Cooper is an Irish tenor based in Berlin.
 A former neuroscientist, he now performs full-time as an opera and concert soloist, with credits including Così fan tutte, Die Zauberflöte, and appearances at the Berlin Philharmonie and Concertgebouw Brugge.
-He is also an award-winning art song interpreter, performing across Europe with frequent collaborators.
+He is also an award-winning art song interpreter.

 Rachael Hastings